 4-3-2: ANIMAL CONTROL OFFICER:

-A. Selection; Authority: Animal control officers shall be selected and authorized to enforce this chapter with the authority to issue Idaho uniform citations under the supervision of the mayor and city council.
+A. Selection; Authority: Animal control officers or Designee of the City Council may be selected and authorized to enforce this chapter with the authority to issue Idaho uniform citations under the supervision of the mayor and city council.

 B. Shared Powers: Whenever a power is granted to, or a duty imposed upon, the animal control officer, the power or the duty may be performed by a deputy of the officer or by the county sheriff.
 (2010 Code)